How Much Does a New Front Door Cost in the UK?

 Mahogany Front Door Cost

 The next choice is mahogany.
-Though it sounds more expensive, mahogany front doors tend not to be more costly than solid oaks with a price range of roughly £314 to £779, though it would depend on the quality of the door.
+Though it sounds more expensive, mahogany front doors costs don't tend to be higher than solid oak front doors.
+The average cost of a mahogany front door is roughly £314 – £779 (though it does depend on the quality of the door).

 These doors are insect and decay-resistant, visually appealing, can be re-decorated and as with solid oak doors, are made from a natural material.